Here are the different types of porches including how much they cost, their comparisons to a patio, and the cheapest porch options for your home.

 Aside from that, this usually includes material costs ranging from $11 to $70 per square foot and labor expenses ranging from $12 to $40 per square foot.

-Is Adding A Front Porch Worth It?
+Is Adding a Porch Worth It?

-Provides You More Space
+It Provides You More Space

 The addition of outdoor spaces to your home, such as patios, decks, and porches, increases the amount of space available for the style of living you prefer.